richmahn/en_tn/2co/08/intro.md

 ##### The use of paradox #####

 This is a statement that seems absurd and appears to contradict itself.
 A paradox occurs in this chapter: having joy in affliction.
-This is a counter-intuitive reaction to difficulties.
-Paul also uses riches and poverty in other apparent paradoxes.
+Most people do not think that they will rejoice in difficulty.
+Paul also uses riches and poverty in other paradoxes.

 ## Links: ##